 Unfortunately, certain skin types are overly sensitive to chlorine in swimming pools.
 Always wash your face right after you get out of the pool.
 If this option isn't available, use a face wipe meant for people with sensitive skin conditions.
 When you get home, use skin care products to treat dry skin.

 Skin conditions and skin diseases such as eczema, psoriasis, rosacea, and acne can make the skin more sensitive to harsher chemicals such as alcohol and silicones.
-An untreated skin condition can also lead to dry skin or dry patches of skin.
+A low immune system or an untreated skin condition can also lead to dry patches of skin.

-There are many different skin care products to help you manage symptoms of these conditions, such as cream for eczema and Misumi's Retinol Intense Repair PM Creme for acne.
-Always seek advice from a doctor or healthcare provider for these if you think you may have an underlying health condition.
+Many different skin care products can help you manage symptoms of these conditions, such as cream for eczema and Misumi's Retinol Intense Repair PM Creme for acne.
+Always seek advice from a doctor or healthcare provider if you think you may have an underlying health condition.
+Treatment becomes easier with a medical diagnosis.

 Shaving can cause skin irritation and dry skin.
-Not just because of the process of shaving itself but also because of some of the beauty products used afterward, which might cause irritation in people with skin sensitivity.
-If you have scaly patches or dry skin after shaving, your skin might be lacking in moisture.
+Not just because of the shaving process but also because of some of the beauty products used afterward, which might cause irritation in people with skin sensitivity.
+If you have scaly patches or dry skin after shaving, your skin might lack moisture.
+Make sure you invest in a good moisturizer.

-You've heard about all the benefits of the so-called 'beauty sleep' by now, so there's no need to go on and on about just how important an adequate sleeping schedule is.
-Chronic lack of sleep can do some serious damage to the skin, especially if your diet isn't healthy and you aren't properly hydrated.
+You've heard about all the benefits of 'beauty sleep' by now, so there's no need to go on and on about how important an adequate sleeping schedule is.
+Chronic lack of sleep can seriously damage the skin, especially if your diet isn't healthy and you aren't properly hydrated.

 People who suffer from allergies (allergic contact dermatitis) are more prone to having sensitive skin due to the allergens penetrating deeply into it.
-This is why it's always important to do a patch test, as you don't want to end up with a severe allergic reaction.
+This is why doing a patch test is always important, as you don't want to end up with a severe allergic reaction.

 If you develop severe allergic contact dermatitis, seek emergency medical attention.
 You'll most likely be given an oral antihistamine to stop the immune response.